abcdan/pyprint/README.md

 ```

 # Why?
-It's ment as a joke :)
+It's meant as a joke :)

 # MIT License